 As in many other countries, poverty in Ecuador is greatest in rural areas.
 In the province of Chimborazo, Canton Cumanda, 90.09% of the rural population is poor.

 These high levels of poverty bear hardest upon women.
-This is the case of the small cooperative, Biocaña, a cooperative formed by 14 local women.
-Families survive on small crops and raising farm animals.
+This is the case of the small cooperative, Biocaña, formed by 14 local women.
+Families survive on small crops and farm animals.

-Without access to basic services and training to enable them to change their future, these women saw in sugar cane a way to build a new life.
-However, whenever they approached buyers, the local buyers took advantage of them of their poverty and pressured them to sell at low prices.
+Without access to basic services and training to enable them to change their future, these women saw sugar cane as a way to build a new life.
+However, whenever they approached buyers, they were pressured to sell their produce at low prices.

 Women receive 79.1% less income than men

-Nevertheless, the “Biocaña” cooperative has become means to break the chains of discrimination against women farmers.
-14 women direct and contribute their own harvests of sugarcane in addition to buying cane from other farmers of the community.
+Nevertheless, the “Biocaña” cooperative has become a means to break the chains of discrimination against women farmers.
+14 women direct and contribute their own harvests of sugarcane in addition to buying cane from other community farmers.

-They themselves treat it and perform the entire process of producing natural panela, with organic certification that enables them to brand and market their product beyond the local buyers.
-At CODESPA, we are helping them in this process.
-The objective is that they comply with all the sanitary and packaging requirements to access formal markets so that they can sell organic panela on provincial and national markets.
+They themselves treat the sugar cane and perform the entire process of producing natural panela, with organic certification that enables them to brand and market their product beyond the local buyers.
+At CODESPA, we assist in this project with the objective that they comply with all the sanitary and packaging requirements so that they can sell organic panela on provincial and national markets.

-To that end, we have helped them to create a brand, which they can now start to market.
-Our goal is that they can reach beyond local intermediaries and diversify buyers, achieve better prices through a stronger market position and acquire better negotiating skills.
-This process is strengthening these women, giving them a voice and bargaining power so that they cannot be taken advantage of.
+To that end, we have helped them create a brand that can appeal to the market.
+Our goal is that they can reach beyond local intermediaries and diversify buyers, achieve better prices through a stronger market position, and acquire better-negotiating skills.
+This process is strengthening these women by giving them a voice and bargaining power so that they cannot be taken advantage of.

 Their dream is ambitious, but they are dedicated to changing their situation.
-They want to increase their production, they want their brand to become known and even go beyond the borders of Ecuador.
+They want to increase their production, they want their brand to become known, and eventually go beyond the borders of Ecuador.